 Standard I-1.
 The regulated entity has an up-to-date, valid internal, or external, audit program.

 Objective: This Standard addresses the audit function and its responsibilities.
-See Standard VII-14 for additional discussion with regard to Commonwealth Automobile Reinsurers ("CAR") claim audit results.
 See Appendix A for applicable statutes, regulations and bulletins.

 Controls Assessment: The following controls were noted in review of this Standard: